NH1507/Mari0AE_Bot/README.md

-# Mari0AE_Bot
+# Mari0 Suggestions Bot
+This is a backup of the Mari0 Suggestions Bot's code.
-A bot that randomly suggestions weird things for Mari0: Alesan's Entities at twitter.com/Mari0AE_Bot.
+This bot randomly suggests weird things for Mari0: Alesan's Entities at https://twitter.com/Mari0AE_Bot.
+Created by NH1507.